Upstart (NASDAQ:UPST) Updates FY 2021 Earnings Guidance

-Upstart (NASDAQ:UPST) last posted its quarterly earnings data on Tuesday, May 11th.
-The company reported $0.22 earnings per share for the quarter, topping the consensus estimate of $0.15 by $0.07.
-The firm had revenue of $121.35 million for the quarter, compared to analysts’ expectations of $116.16 million.
-During the same quarter in the previous year, the firm posted $0.05 earnings per share.
-The company’s revenue for the quarter was up 89.6% on a year-over-year basis.
-On average, equities research analysts forecast that Upstart will post 0.31 EPS for the current fiscal year.
+Upstart (NASDAQ:UPST) last issued its quarterly earnings results on Tuesday, May 11th.
+The company reported $0.22 EPS for the quarter, topping the consensus estimate of $0.15 by $0.07.
+The business had revenue of $121.35 million for the quarter, compared to analyst estimates of $116.16 million.
+During the same quarter in the prior year, the firm earned $0.05 EPS.
+The firm’s quarterly revenue was up 89.6% compared to the same quarter last year.
+Research analysts expect that Upstart will post 0.31 earnings per share for the current year.

 Upstart Company Profile